 This really set things off on the wrong foot as I struggled to make bottles and entertain our toddler.
 I started taking my frustrations out on my husband instead of taking responsibility for how I felt and taking actions to calm myself down.
-That meant that instead of a team-oriented approach to parenting like we usually have, I was biting his head off and he was disengaging.
+That meant that instead of a team-oriented approach to parenting like we usually have, I was biting his head off, and he was disengaging.

 Several poopy diaper blowouts and a sprint marathon up and down the aisle later, we had finally arrived.
 It was midnight.
 We were completely frazzled.

 Whoops.
 I felt sorry I’d been rude.
 Perhaps not surprisingly, no one moved to help us.

-But as with anything that is difficult, sometimes we learn from the experience and can become better people—better travelers—because of it.
+But as with anything difficult, sometimes we learn from the experience and become better people—better travelers.

 Tips for Preparing Yourself for a Plane Ride with Kids